 Rapporteur’s summary:

 10 companies responded to the question Q1.1.
-4 companies have no strong view on whether to clarify.
+5 companies have no strong view on whether to clarify.
 3 companies said no but do not have a strong view.
 And 3 companies think it needs clarification.
 In Q1.2, if it needs clarification, RAN2 should adopt Alt3 (i.e. relocate the sentences all into twoHARQ-ACK-Codebook-type1-r16).
 Alt2 (introduce new capabilities) is not to be supported as this is ruled out by RAN1.
+One company thinks Alt1 and other Alt requires RAN1 confirmation.
 In view that there are companies thinking that a clarification is needed and Alt3 seems to be the majority preference, it is proposed that:

 Proposal#1_1: Agree to adopt Alt3 (i.e. relocate the sentences all into twoHARQ-ACK-Codebook-type1-r16 as baseline).
 The change will be included into the update of R2-2104884.
 Further detailed comments, if any, can be discussed in Phase 2 in the update of R2-2104884.

-As on sending a LS, 3 companies do not think it is needed, 3 companies do not have a strong view with one thinking that there is no harm sending and 1 company thinking there is a need.
+As on sending a LS, 3 companies do not think it is needed, 3 companies do not have a strong view with one thinking that there is no harm sending and 2 companies thinking there is a need.
 From the LS, RAN1 has left it to RAN2 to decide on whether the current places are appropriate for the sentences and if not, RAN2 can consider editing.
 Hence it is rapporteur understanding that there is no need for a reply LS.
+After further discussion, it is proposed to continue updating the spec but send a LS to RAN1 for confirmation as a compromise,

-Proposal#1_2: No need for a reply LS to RAN1 on editing the sentences.
+Proposal#1_2: Send a reply LS to RAN1 to confirm whether Alt3 (i.e. relocate the sentences all into twoHARQ-ACK-Codebook-type1-r16 as baseline) is ok with them.

 2.1.2 CRs based on updated R1 and R4 feature lists